zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

    in :doc:`TF-M getting started </getting_started/tfm_getting_started>`.
  - For building with the IAR toolchain, please see the notes in :doc:`IAR software requirements <tfm_build_instruction_iar>`
+ - Please use "/" instead of "\\" for paths when running CMAKE commands under Windows Command Prompt.

 Configuring
 ===========